crypto-org-chain/cronos-docs/cronos-play/getting-started_unreal/quick-start/dynamic-contract.md

 ## Encode
+this is the main funciton for modifying smart contract. it can be used any signer such as wallet-connect.

-this is for wallet-connect. it generates data which can be included in the transaction. and the transaction can be signed with wallet-connect
+because it generates data which can be included in the transaction. and the transaction can be signed with wallet-connect

-because it's for data generation for the transaction, you don't need wallet. function name, function args is the same with `call` and `send` functions.
+it's for data generation for the transaction, you don't need wallet. function name, function args is the same with `call` and `send` functions.

 after encoding, bytes can be signed with any signer.

+for blueprint below, it encodes and signs the transaction.  signed transaction is broadcasted with `BroadcastEthTxAsync` function.